perracodex/kopapi/.wiki/03-internals/03-type-introspection.md

 #### Traversal with TypeIntrospector

-- Classifier Determination: The `TypeIntrospector` examines the type to determine its nature (e.g., array, collection, map).
+- Classifier Determination: The `TypeIntrospector` examines the type to determine its nature (e.g., array, iterable, map).
 - Decision-Making: Based on the decision tree, it determines which resolver is appropriate for the type.
 - Delegation: It delegates the processing to the chosen resolver.
 - Recursion: If necessary, the `TypeIntrospector` uses recursion to handle nested types.